Ambier/mckp_probelm/README.md

 # mckp_probelm
-A Polynomial time Multiple Choice Knapsack Problem solution implementation based on the Dyer-Zemel algorithm.
+A Polynomial time approximation solution for the Multiple Choice Knapsack Problem based on the Dyer-Zemel algorithm.